RiverJensen/Podcast-Transcribe-App/README.md

 ## Features

-- Upload audio or video files for transcription
+- Upload audio or video files for transcription (up to 50MB)
-- Transcribe YouTube videos by URL
+- Transcribe YouTube videos by URL (up to 20 minutes)
 - Display audio waveforms and video playback
 - Store and retrieve transcriptions
 - Search through transcription content